CLManytime/hello_world_GEA/README.md

 this project is all about learning.
 If there are anything wrong, please help me to correct it

-one last thing , fighting for Ubisoft
+one last thing , fighting for Game